tsandall/aoc2020/README.md

 # Day 3

 After turning the input into a grid, we can find all the tree positions by iterating over the rows and using simple algebra to calculate the column index.

+# Day 4

+The logic to validate the passport records is concise and readable.
+Moreover, given the helper rules for the solution, interesting ad-hoc queries could be implemented without much effort.
+The nature of the problem is a great fit for Rego (similar to Day 1).